VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ## Recommended sources

-In nvim-cmp a "source" is a plugin (a neovim plugin) that provides the actual data displayed in the completion menu.
+In nvim-cmp a source is a plugin (a neovim plugin) that provides the actual data displayed in the completion menu.
 If you set `manage_nvim_cmp.set_sources` to the string `'recommended'`, lsp-zero will try to setup the following sources (if they are installed):

 * [cmp-buffer](https://github.com/hrsh7th/cmp-buffer): provides suggestions based on the current file.

 * [cmp-path](https://github.com/hrsh7th/cmp-path): gives completions based on the filesystem.

-* [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip): it shows snippets in the suggestions.
+* [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip): it shows custom snippets in the suggestions.

-* [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp): show data send by the language server.
+* [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp): shows completions send by the language server.

 ## Keybindings